usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="ooba"></a> 5.1.3.1 Out-of-Band Authenticators

 The out-of-band authenticator SHALL establish a separate channel with the verifier in order to retrieve the out-of-band secret or authentication request.
-This channel is considered to be out-of-band with respect to the primary communication channel - even if it terminates on the same device - provided the device does not leak information from one channel to the other without the authorization of the claimant.
+This channel is considered to be out-of-band with respect to the primary communication channel — even if it terminates on the same device — provided the device does not leak information from one channel to the other without the authorization of the claimant.

 The out-of-band device SHOULD be uniquely addressable and communication over the secondary channel SHALL be encrypted unless sent via the public switched telephone network (PSTN).
 For additional authenticator requirements specific to the PSTN, see [Section 5.1.3.3](#pstnOOB).
 Methods that do not prove possession of a specific device, such as voice-over-IP (VOIP) or email, SHALL NOT be used for out-of-band authentication.

 The out-of-band authenticator SHALL uniquely authenticate itself in one of the following ways when communicating with the verifier:

 - Establish an authenticated protected channel to the verifier using approved cryptography.
-The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, trusted platform module [TPM], secure element, trusted execution environment [TEE]).
+The key used SHALL be stored in suitably secure storage available to the authenticator application (e.g., keychain storage, TPM, TEE, secure element).

 - Authenticate to a public mobile telephone network using a SIM card or equivalent that uniquely identifies the device.
-This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the PSTN (Short Message Service [SMS] or voice).
+This method SHALL only be used if a secret is being sent from the verifier to the out-of-band device via the PSTN (SMS or voice).

 If a secret is sent by the verifier to the out-of-band device, the device SHOULD NOT display the authentication secret while it is locked by the owner (i.e., requires an entry of a PIN, passcode, or biometric to view).
 However, authenticators SHOULD indicate the receipt of an authentication secret on a locked device.

-If the out-of-band authenticator sends an approval message over the secondary communication channel - rather than by the claimant transferring a received secret to the primary communication channel - it SHALL do one of the following:
+If the out-of-band authenticator sends an approval message over the secondary communication channel — rather than by the claimant transferring a received secret to the primary communication channel — it SHALL do one of the following:

 * The authenticator SHALL accept transfer of the secret from the primary channel which it SHALL send to the verifier over the secondary channel to associate the approval with the authentication transaction.
 The claimant MAY perform the transfer manually or use a technology such as a barcode or QR code to effect the transfer.